Hibiya incendiary incident: Riots

 A crowd of protestors against the government began to gather at Hibiya Park early in the evening of 5 September, only to find that the Tokyo Metropolitan Police Department had banned the rally and barricaded the park's gates.
 The crowd swelled to about 30,000 people, but the police still refused to open the gates.

 The angered crowd then turned riotous, marched towards the Imperial Palace grounds, and rampaged throughout city for the next two days.
 Rioters especially targeted buildings and organizations associated with the government, the police, Russia, and the United States, which had mediated the terms in the Treaty of Portsmouth.
 Facilities of the Ministry of Foreign Affairs were damaged, numerous police stations and police boxes were set on fire and destroyed, and a five-person group attacked the house of the Home Minister.
 Protestors had attempted to set fire to the Holy Resurrection Cathedral of the Japanese Orthodox Church, which was heavily associated with Russia, but were prevented by people guarding the building.
 Several assets of the American diplomatic mission in Tokyo and American missionary churches were vandalized by protestors.

-On 6 September, the government declared martial law to restore order.
+On 6 September, the government declared martial law.

 Aftermath

 Before order was finally restored on 7 September, angry mobs had destroyed or damaged more than 350 buildings, including 70 percent of the police boxes in the city.

 Casualties included 17 people killed, and over 450 policemen, 48 firemen, and civilians injured.
-Over 2000 were arrested for participation in the riots, with 104 being tried and 87 found guilty.
-News of the violence in Tokyo touched off similar disturbances in Kobe and Yokohama and stimulated hundreds of nonviolent rallies, speeches, and meetings throughout Japan for several months.
+Over 2,000 were arrested for participation in the riots, with 104 being tried and 87 found guilty.

+Inspired by the riot in Tokyo, smaller riots took place in Kobe and Yokohama.
+The incident stimulated hundreds of nonviolent rallies, speeches, and meetings throughout Japan for several months.
 Martial law would be abolished on 29 November.

 The Hibiya riots and the subsequent unrest directly contributed to the collapse of Japanese Prime Minister Katsura Tarō and his cabinet on 7 January 1906.
 Katsura was replaced by his political archrival, Saionji Kinmochi, who tried to diminish the influence of the Imperial Japanese Army in political matters.

 The Hibiya Incendiary Incident marks the beginning of a period in Japanese history that historians call the Era of Popular Violence (民衆騒擾期, minshū sōjō ki).
-Over the next 13 years Japan, would be rocked by a series of violent protests (nine different riots in Tokyo alone) that culminated in the rice riots of 1918.
+Over the next 13 years, Japan would be rocked by a series of violent protests (nine different riots in Tokyo alone) that culminated in the rice riots of 1918.